 Skip to content

 Journey to Ebeye Island, in the Marshall archipelago.
-The population density and poverty, the highest in the Pacific, have earned Ebeye the nickname of "Pacific Slum".
-This island is the home of 13 thousand people who survive in less than 1 square km striving to keep their past active, and trying to feed the hope of a future made uncertain by the rise in sea level.
-Arrival at Kwajalein airport, after a 3-day trip by plane.
+The population density is the highest in the Pacific, have earned Ebeye the nickname of "Pacific Slum".
+But once you get here, you realise that this nickname does not reveal the whole truth.
+In fact, many of the inhabitants who have studied or lived in the US prefer to return here where an atmosphere of peace and tranquillity reigns.
+Children are free to run around and play where they please, life is regulated at a non-stressful pace and everyone lives in symbiosis with their beloved land.
+This island is the home of 13 thousand people who live in less than 1 square km striving to keep their past active, and trying to feed the hope of a future made uncertain by the rise in sea level.
+Arrival at Kwajalein airport, after a 3-day trip by plane from Europe.
 The last part of the route was on board a small plane called the "Island Hopper" which connects the island of Guam with Hawaii, making a stopover in about ten islets and atolls.
 I am the only one to get off at this "stop" and the welcome is much less colorful and floral than those I witnessed from the airplane window during previous stopovers.
 I am in the middle of an American military base adjacent to Ebeye Island and I am greeted by two marines who take me to a room asking me to open my bags.
 Why am I there?
 I'm on behalf of an American NGO that is bringing water purifiers and developing an application to be able to quickly survey a community.
 In the event of extreme events such as typhoons, hurricanes, earthquakes or fires, you need to know quickly where the most vulnerable people live, from diabetics to wheelchair users.
 In this way, the rescuers will know how to move and how many people to look for in a certain sector.
-This application has already been successfully tested in the Philippines and it was decided to implement it also on Ebeye.
-I will be staying here for about 10 days.
+This app has already been successfully tested in the Philippines and it was decided to implement it also on Ebeye.
+I will be staying here for about 14 days.
 Most of Ebeye's inhabitants work at the American military base in Kwajalein, a few miles away, representing the only stable source of entry.